 - (2) Review and monitor a representative sampling of all Internal Affairs investigations and other administrative investigations related to officer involved shooting investigations and serious uses of force investigations.
 The Director shall prepare findings and disciplinary recommendations, as appropriate, relating to officer involved shootings and serious uses of force.
-Disciplinary recommendations, if any, will be transmitted to the Chief only upon approval of the Board.
-The Director shall report on general trends and issues identified through monitoring or auditing of Internal Affairs; - (3) [Provide staffing to the Board and ensure Ensure] that the duties and responsibilities of the CPOA are executed in an efficient manner, and manage the day to day operations of the CPOA. - (C) The Administrative Office will receive and process all civilian complaints of officer misconduct directed against the Albuquerque Police Department.
-The Director shall direct and oversee the investigation of all civilian complaints alleging officer misconduct and make findings and recommendations for such civilian complaints, or assign them for independent investigation by CPOA staff or an outside independent investigator.
+Disciplinary recommendations, if any, will be transmitted to the [Chief Office of Police Reform only upon approval of the Board].
+The Director shall report on general trends and issues identified through monitoring or auditing of Internal Affairs: - (3) [Provide staffing to the Board and ensure Ensure] that the duties and responsibilities of the CPOA are executed in an efficient manner, and manage the day to day operations of the CPOA. - (C) The Administrative Office will receive [and process all] civilian complaints of officer misconduct directed against the Albuquerque Police Department.
+The Director shall direct and oversee the investigation of [all] civilian complaints alleging officer misconduct [within the parameters of Section 9-4-1-4(C)(2)(h),] and make findings and recommendations for such civilian complaints, or assign them for independent investigation by CPOA staff or an outside independent investigator.
 If assigned to staff or an outside investigator, the Director shall oversee, monitor and review all such investigations and findings for each.
-All findings relating to civilian complaints, officer involved shootings, and serious uses of force shall be forwarded to APD internal affairs[, each CPC and] and to the Board for its information.
-The Director shall make recommendations and give advice regarding Police Department policies and procedures to [each CPC and] the Board in the context of investigative findings as the Director deems appropriate. - (1) The review and assessment of civilian complaints filed with the CPOA shall begin immediately after complaints are filed.
+All findings relating to civilian complaints, officer involved shootings, and serious uses of force shall be forwarded to APD internal affairs [and the complainant.
+The findings will then be sent to the chair of each CPC and] and to the Board for its information.
+The Director shall make recommendations and give advice regarding Police Department policies and procedures to [each CPC and] the Board in the context of investigative findings as the Director deems appropriate. - (1) The review and assessment of civilian complaints filed with the CPOA shall begin [immediately promptly] after complaints are filed.
 If the complaint alleges officer misconduct and requires investigation, it shall proceed as expeditiously as possible, and if an investigation exceeds a timeframe of nine months from the date the complaint was first received the Director must report the reasons to the [Board Contract Compliance Officer]; and